 Love Is in the Air!
-10 Celebs Who Officiated Other Stars' Weddings
+14 Celebs Who Officiated Other Stars' Weddings

 Whose wedding was officiated?
 Faye Resnick and Everett Jack Jr.

-Unsurprisingly, officiating weddings is nothing new for the KarJenner matriarch, who took on the role once more at her good friend and Real Housewives star's 2015 wedding, which took place at the business mogul's Calabasas home.
-"Faye, you're a beautiful woman," Jenner shared during the ceremony.
-"But your true beauty and true radiance, your true success will not be what's accomplished in your career, but what is built in your character, your integrity and in the beliefs that you hold to every day."
+Unsurprisingly, officiating weddings is nothing new for the KarJenner matriarch — she officiated Colton Haynes and Jeff Leatham’s 2017 wedding — who took on the role once more at her good friend and Real Housewives star’s 2015 wedding, which took place at the business mogul’s Calabasas home.
+“Faye, you’re a beautiful woman,” Jenner shared during the ceremony.
+“But your true beauty and true radiance, your true success will not be what’s accomplished in your career, but what is built in your character, your integrity and in the beliefs that you hold to every day.”

 Whose wedding was officiated?
 America Ferrera and Ryan Piers Williams